AyoAlfonso/zania-tech/README.md

 ## Architectural Design Decisions:

 Frontend: The frontend is built using React and React Sortable.

+useCallback for onSortEnd and handleCardClick: These functions are now memoized, preventing them from being recreated on every render.

+useMemo for cat items: Memoized cat data to ensure that the SortableList component only re-renders when cats are added or removed.

 I made the sure cards were dragaable only horizontally and vertically.
 The useEffect hook also has a clean up function that runs when the component unmounts